Senior Actuarial Analyst Salary

 Popular Skills for Senior Actuarial Analyst

-Survey results suggest that Senior Actuarial Analysts use a fairly large toolkit of professional skills.
+Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, skills in Microsoft Access, SQL, SAS, and Microsoft Excel are correlated to pay that is above average, with boosts between 6 percent and 13 percent.
 Skills that are correlated to lower pay, on the other hand, include Microsoft SQL Server and Data Analysis.
-It is often found that people who know Microsoft Excel are also skilled in Microsoft Access.
+Most people familiar with Microsoft Excel also know Microsoft Access.

 Pay by Experience Level for Senior Actuarial Analyst